Preston-Landers/Prompt-Like-A-Pro/README.md

 Context Protocol (MCP), Local LLMs, Claude Code, and more.
 Start to explore these as you get more comfortable with the basics of prompting and using LLMs.

-If you are developer starting out with tool use, my simplest recommendation is to start with GitHub Copilot.
+If you are a developer starting out with tool use, my simplest recommendation is to start with GitHub Copilot.
 There are at least 3 key ways you can work with it or similar tools: